Setthathirath II

-Setthathirath II (Jyesthadhiraj, died 1735), also called Ong Lo and Sai Ong Hue (also spelled Xai Ong Ve; ໄຊອົງເວ້), grandson of the great ruler Suliyavongsa, was the king of the Lao Kingdom of Lān Xāng.
+Setthathirath II (Jyesthadhiraj, died 1735) also called Sai Ong Hue (also spelled Xai Ong Ve; ໄຊອົງເວ້), son of Chao Som Phou, was the king of the Lao Kingdom of Lān Xāng.
 In Vietnamese records, he was called Triều Phúc (朝福).

 He spent most of his early years as a prince of the royal house in exile at Huế (now in Vietnam).
 His father Prince Som Phou fled to Vietnam upon the placement by the nobles of his younger brother (Setthathirath II's uncle) Suliyavongsa was king of Lan Xang.
 Upon the 1694 death of King Suliyavongsa, a noble named Tian Thala ascended to the throne.
 Within six months, Tian Thala was deposed.

 In 1698 Setthathirath II attacked Vientiane, the capital of Lan Xang.
 In 1699, Nan Tharat became ruler and with the aid of Vietnamese forces, Setthathirath II ousted King Nan Tharat and secured the city.
 In 1700 he declared himself king under the name Sethathirat II, and in 1705 he moved the Prabang Buddha, the sacred religious statue and symbol of royalty, from Luang Prabang to Vientiane.

 Setthathirath II then sent his brother to take the northern city of Loung Prabang from his cousin Prince Kitsarat (or Kitsarath), a grandson of King Suliyavongsa, who refused to recognize his authority.
 Kitsarat asks for assistance from the Siamese King and was granted independence from Lan Xang, creating the Kingdom of Luang Phrabang and converting Lan Xang into the Kingdom of Vientiane.

-In 1713, another grandson of Suliyavongsa, Prince Nokasat Song or Nokasad, saw the opportunity to break away from Lan Xang to the South, and was also granted independence from Siam to form the Kingdom of Champasak, which further divided the Lao Kingdom.
+In 1713, Prince Nokasat Song or Nokasad, saw the opportunity to break away from Lan Xang to the South, and was also granted independence from Siam to form the Kingdom of Champasak, which further divided the Lao Kingdom.

+Though some references indicate that King Setthathirath II was the grandson of Suliyavongsa, the timeline for this isn't possible.
+His father Chao Som Phou left the kingdom for Hue after Suliyavongsa (Som Phou's younger brother) was proclaimed king.
+The "History of Laos, by Sila Viravong" marks the death of Suliyavongsa at the year 1690.
+After Phragna Muon Chan, the Prime Minister of the late king tried to force the king's daughter, Princess Sumangkhala, to marry him (even while she was a pregnant widow), Sumangkhala fled.
+It wasn't until after 8 turbulent years that Setthathirath II left Hue to capture the Kingdom of Vientiane.

+Additionally, some sources claim that Ong Long was the son of King Settathirath II, or that King Settathirath II and Ong Long are the same person.
+The "History of Laos, by Sila Viravong" states that Ong Long was the son of Princes Sumangkhala (and the grandson of Suliyavongsa), and was the king after Phragna Muon Chan.
+Ong Long was deposed by the brother of Settathirath II, Chao Nantharath.
+Settathirath II then assassinated Chao Nantharath, becoming king in 1698.